tangypnuaa/DUAL/README.md

 * Hyperparameter spaces are set as the default values of auto-sklearn.
 (See `autosklearn/pipeline/components/classification` for the specific settings.)
 * The domain discriminator D is implemented by a 3-layer neural network.
 (See L201 in `algorithm.py`)
+* Complexity order of candidate models for Active-iNAS are defined in L130 in `ALMS.py`

 ## Usage
 ### Run DUAL, CASH, ALMS, Active-iNAS methods